JohnLiTangshan/demo-employee-server/README.md

 # Demo code for employee server

-This repository contains a simple application that gets defined and provisioned using AWS SAM.
+## Application code
+application code is in src/employees folder, it's a AWS lambda function that it will handle employees CRUD functions.

+## Pipeline code
+pipeline is defined by AWS CDK, it's in pipeline folder.

 For CI/CD it assumes there are two environments: staging and production.